 How to Assess Your Current Internal Communications Plan

 The hope is with your internal communications plan, like any business initiative, will show improvement year-over-year (YoY).
-If you already have a basis for your internal communication plan, but think it can be improved, here are some steps you can take for assessment:
+If you already have a basis for your internal communication plan, but think it can be improved, here are four steps you can take for assessment:

 1. Run an internal communications audit

 Running a proper internal communications audit is essential to getting an accurate representation of the present state of your communication practices.
 If you don’t feel comfortable doing this on your own in-house, hire a consultant to get fresh eyes on your data.

 2. Conduct an employee survey

 Surveys are effective, direct means of gathering qualitative feedback from your employees.
 ContactMonkey offers quick ways to gather employee feedback from your employee newsletters.
 With our email template builder, you can create newsletter templates that include pulse surveys, star ratings, thumbs up and down buttons, and the ability to gather comments.

 3. Host group interviews (sampling)